-well balanced conformation as a retrieving gun stand four square ground and he must be free without any He should be coarse, cloddy, or should not lack appearance.
-It that he is an active carrying a heavy hurdling a fence, or from water.
-His he has good brain to carry out his agile.
-Excellent love of water. companion.
+This description depicts a well balanced athletic dog whose conformation enables him to function as a retrieving gun dog, allowing him to stand four square and move freely over ground and through water.
+To do this he must be free from exaggeration and without any structural weaknesses.
+He should be substantial without being coarse, cloddy, or lumbering.
+Likewise he should not lack bone or be of whippety appearance.
+It must be remembered that he is an active working dog capable of carrying a heavy object gently while hurdling a fence, or retrieving a fallen bird from water.
+His broad skull indicates that he has good brain room and the intelligence to carry out his tasks.